eficode-academy/argocd-katas/applicationsets.md

 * Create a pull request in your git repo.
 The change does not matter at this time, since we are not using the source code in the pull request. 💡 The name of your branch needs to have all lowercase characters, otherwise it will not work.

-* Remember to set the label `test` on the pull request.
+* Remember to set the label `enhancement` on the pull request.
 The label does not exist, so create it in the Github UI.

 * Check that an application has been created in ArgoCD